I get a lot of guys asking how they can look like Daniel Craig from the modern James Bond series.

 Avoid anything white—white rice, white potatoes, white bread, and sugar.
 You want to minimize fast-digesting carbohydrates, because they generally lead to fat gain.
 The only exception to this is immediately after your workout routine.

-If you’re doing the Daniel Craig workout routine, I also recommend that you pair it with some light jogging and HIIT once a week.
+If you’re doing the James Bond body workout routine, I also recommend that you pair it with some light jogging and HIIT once a week.
 The reason for this is that any time you’re trying to bulk up, you want to do light cardio a few days a week to minimize fat gain.

-I recommend jogging a mile just three days a week, and doing high intensity interval training once a week.
-This will boost testosterone, enhance recovery, and improve fat loss.
+I recommend jogging a mile just three days a week, and doing high intensity interval training once a week to boost testosterone and accelerate gains.

 It doesn’t matter which days of the week you do your jogging, because it’s going to be light.
 You don’t want to over-work your legs here, because you’re already going to be doing squats and deadlifts.

 The goal of the light-jogging is to just burn an extra 50-100 calories a day, speed up your metabolism, and flush out lactic acid from your legs.
 The goal of the HIIT, however, is to give your legs more of a workout, which is why I recommend you do it only once a week.